lamaPLC Communication: 1-Wire

 Single-device commands

-Before sending a command to a single peripheral device, the controller must first select that device using its unique ROM.
-Subsequent commands will be responded to by the selected device, if found.
+Before sending a command to a single peripheral device, the controller must select that device using its unique ROM.
+If found, the selected device will respond to subsequent commands.

 Multiple-device commands

-Alternatively, you can address a command to all peripheral devices by issuing a 'Skip ROM' command (0xCC), instead.
-It is important to consider the effects of issuing a command to multiple devices.
+Alternatively, you can address a command to all peripheral devices by issuing a 'Skip ROM' command (0xCC) instead.
+It is essential to consider the effects of issuing a command to multiple devices.

 Sometimes, this may be intended and beneficial.
-For example, issuing a Skip ROM followed by a convert T (0x44) would instruct all networked devices that have a Convert T command to perform a temperature conversion.
+For example, issuing a Skip ROM followed by a Convert T (0x44) would instruct all networked devices with a Convert T command to perform a temperature conversion.

 Sources